berdichevskyivan/angular-forum-app/README.md

 # Instructions to Run

-Open main project folder and run the Frontend with `ng serve` Open another terminal and go to folder /backend inside of main project's folder and run `node server.js` to start the Express App that handles HTTP Requests
+Open main project folder and run the Frontend with `ng serve`

+Open another terminal and go to folder /backend inside of main project's folder and run `node server.js` to start the Express App that handles HTTP Requests

 You will also have to have a MongoDB instance running on port 27017 (Most probably default Mongo port) Happy coding! :)

+# Setting up a Redis Server

+You have to set up a Redis Server , you can download the windows MSI from here (https://github.com/microsoftarchive/redis/releases/tag/win-3.2.100) , otherwise it's pretty easy to be installed on Linux.
+Listen on the appropiate port (6379 I believe) and voila!

 # ForumApp